Prostitution in Australia: Regulatory framework

 Amending Acts were passed in 1997 and 1999, and a report on the state of sex work in Victoria issued in 2002.
 More substantial amendments followed in 2008.
 The Consumer Affairs Legislation Amendment Act 2010 came into effect in November 2010.
 'Prostitution' was replaced by 'Sex Work' throughout.
 The Act is now referred to as the Sex Work Act 1994.
 In 2011 further amendments were introduced, and assented to in December 2011.
 In addition to the Sex Work Act 1994, it amends the Confiscation Act 1997 and the Confiscation Amendment Act 2010.
 The stated purposes of the Act is to assign and clarify responsibility for the monitoring, investigation and enforcement of provisions of the Sex Work Act; to continue the ban on street prostitution.

-As part of the Sex Work Decriminalisation Act 2021, the Sex Work Act 1994 was completely repealed, effective from 1 December 2023.
-The only remaining consensual adult prostitution related offenses are loitering or soliciting for sex work at or near a place of worship or school at specific times, which are contained in the Summary Offenses Act 1966.
+As part of the Sex Work Decriminalisation Bill 2021, the Sex Work Act 1994 was completely repealed, effective from 1 December 2023.
+The only remaining consensual adult prostitution related offenses are loitering or soliciting for sex work at or near a place of worship or school at specific times, which are contained in the Summary Offences Act 1966.
 Other offenses relating to children and non consensual prostitution were also transferred to other Acts.
 All regulatory and planning functions for brothels and other sex businesses now operate the same as any other business, with workplaces subject to WorkSafe Victoria requirements and subject to the Victorian Planning Provisions.